Y-LyN-10/Software-University-Courses/Web-Fundamentals/readme.md

-#### Some of the problems are solved with Jade, so visit these links to learn more about it:
+#### Some of these problems are solved with Jade, so visit these links to learn more about it:

 * **<a href="http://jade-lang.com/">http://jade-lang.com/</a>** - Official Jade Documentation
 * **<a href="http://html2jade.org/">http://html2jade.org/</a>** - Online HTML to Jade converter